 How to turn a drum into a water feature

-If your drum has been used before, clean it our first.
+If your drum has been used before, clean it out first.
 We’ll be cutting a hole in the top of the drum and trust me the spark will fly.
 Place the prep bowl or basin upside down on the drum and trace around it.
-Measure the lip of your bowl, ours is 1 cm or 1/2″ wide and use that measurement to draw a second line inside the first one as shown below.
+Measure the lip of your bowl.
+Ours is 1 cm or 1/2″ wide, and use that measurement to draw a second line inside the first one as shown below.
 This will be the actual cutting line.

 Fill the drum with water and use an angle grinder and metal cutting disc to cut along the inside mark.
 An abrasive metal-cutting disc works well but the disc wears down quickly, so be careful.
 A diamond blade that’s suitable for cutting ferrous metal is a better option, but we struggled to find one.